angular/protractor/README.md

 Appendix A: Setting up a standalone selenium server
 ---------------------------------------------------

 WebdriverJS does not natively include the selenium server - you must start a standalone selenium server.
-All you need is the latest [selenium-server-standalone.](https://code.google.com/p/selenium/downloads/list)
+All you need is the latest [selenium-server-standalone.](https://code.google.com/p/selenium/downloads/list).
+To drive individual browsers, you may need to install separate driver binaries.

 To use with chrome browsers, [download chromedriver](http://chromedriver.storage.googleapis.com/index.html).
 [More information about chromedriver](https://sites.google.com/a/chromium.org/chromedriver/)

-A script is included to do the download for you - run (add the --nocd option if you do not want to install ChromeDriver)

-    ./node_modules/protractor/bin/install_selenium_standalone
+The `webdriver-manager` script is included in the npm package to manage downloads for you.
+To see the options, run

+    npm install -g protractor
+    webdriver-manager

-Start the selenium standalone with
+Download and start the selenium server with

-    ./selenium/start
+    webdriver-manager update
+    webdriver-manager start

 For alternate ways to download and start the selenium standalone, see [the webdriver docs](http://docs.seleniumhq.org/docs/03_webdriver.jsp#running-standalone-selenium-server-for-use-with-remotedrivers).